vechain/grant-program/applications/thisismagma.md

 Please provide the following:

 - Magma is an intuitive platform designed to bring agility to the real estate industry.
-The Magme platform enables real estate stakeholders to create a unique digital asset of a building from a digital twin, which includes all the technical and contractual documentation of the building's objects and elements.
+The Magma platform enables real estate stakeholders to create a unique digital asset of a building from a digital twin, which includes all the technical and contractual documentation of the building's objects and elements.
 This digital asset is called the Digital Twin Token (DTT®).

-- We chose VeChain for the Digital Twin Token as this blockchain is based on the Proof of Authority consensus and so requires significantly low gas fees.
-Vechain's global plans to establish itself as the leader in sustainable and environmentally responsible blockchain solutions joins our approach on building a breakthrough platform for real estate which faces significant ESG challenges.
-Moreover our CTO jurgen Schouppe has extensive experience on the Vechain blockchain.
+- We chose vechain for the Digital Twin Token as this blockchain is based on the Proof of Authority consensus and so requires significantly low gas fees. vechain's global plans to establish itself as the leader in sustainable and environmentally responsible blockchain solutions joins our approach on building a breakthrough platform for real estate which faces significant ESG challenges.
+Moreover our CTO Jurgen Schouppe has extensive experience on the vechain blockchain.

 - To sum up :

-    * Early investors and supporters of Vechain
+    * Early investors and supporters of vechain
     * Low Gas fee
     * Fee Delegation technology
     * Faster transaction confirmation times

-- We will use MPP, ATP and also use the connex compatabible wallet from safehaven Comet to interact with the chain.
+- We will use MPP, ATP and also use the connex compatible wallet (Comet) from Safe Haven, or alternative to interact with the chain.

-    * VIP-180 : MAgma Governannce Token (ERC-20)
+    * VIP-180 : Magma Governannce Token (ERC-20)
     * ERC-1155 : Digital Twin Token
     * ERC-721 : Magma Access Token
     * Comet